m-collo/blog/_posts/2020-09-05-Intro to Data Science.md

+<iframe width="560" height="315" src="https://www.youtube.com/embed/sepml4GLLSM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> Do you want to showcase your coding and data science projects?
+In this video, we will explore how to build a portfolio website that natively supports the display of Jupyter notebooks by using the FastPages template from the creators of fastai.
+This portfolio website can double as a blogging website where you can write blog posts in Markdown as well as in a Microsoft Word DOC file format.
+Particularly, the fastpages template can convert IPYNB, MD and DOC files to webpages and finally the website is hosted on GitHub Pages for FREE!

 He also gave some "[Data Science Portfolio Tips](https://youtu.be/ddFskLtQsbI)" through a discussion with other Data Science YouTubers, Dhaval (codebasics), [Ken Jee](https://www.youtube.com/channel/UCiT9RITQ9PW6BhXK0y2jaeg) and [Krish Naik](https://www.youtube.com/user/krishnaik06).
-Here I outline the points that can be taken away from discussion:
+They talk about the reasons why data science projects should be implemented, the benefits of doing so in freshers' job search, the question of quantity versus quality when it comes to doing projects, their favorite projects that they have done, data science projects that can be explored on the topic of the coronavirus, where to find datasets, their favorite machine learning algorithms, recommendations for deep learning, and IDEs/coding environments they use.